-Wing Chun Kung Fu in Greensborough School teaches Traditional Wing Chun, Wing Chun Kung Fu for Children Medical Qigong, Meditation and Breathing Exercise Workshops and Martial Arts Sports Coaching for the Career Minded Individual.
+Wing Chun Kung Fu Greensborough teaches Traditional Wing Chun, Wing Chun Kung Fu for Children Medical Qigong, Meditation and Breathing Exercise Workshops and Martial Arts Sports Coaching for the Career Minded Individual.

 Sifu Garry Baniecki and Sifu Linda Baniecki are grand students of the late Grand Master Yip Man and are 5th generation lineage holders from the legendary Dr. Leung Jan, “king of wing chun”, who taught wing chun kung fu in southern China, between 1850 and 1900.

 Wing Chun Kung Fu has unique training methods developing Dim Mak pressure point attacking and manipulation, Wooden Dummy cultivation, Chi Sao, contact reflex training and developing Chi power for pressure point attacking.

 The principles of Wing Chun Kung Fu make it a very practical and common sense fighting and self defense system.

 For Training Times in Wing Chun.
 Please register for your first free trial class.

 Train and study Traditional Wing Chun Kung Fu in a Friendly, Helpful and Safe Environment.

 Wing Chun Kung Fu Greensborough Martial Arts Centre is a branch of the Shaolin Jee Shun Wing Chun Association, teaching Traditional Wing Chun, Qigong in Melbourne Meditation Classes, Wing Chun Kung Fu for Children and Martial Arts Sports Coaching in Melbourne for those wanting to pursue a Career in Martial Arts and Fitness.